Memstate + Cursor

 Add MCP Configuration

-Add the following to your Cursor MCP configuration file.
+Add this to your Cursor MCP config file.
 Replace YOUR_API_KEY_HERE with your key.

 {